 The weather this summer has certainly been record-breaking and many gardeners have been faced with long spells of high temperatures and no rainfall.
 Andy Jesson, Head Gardener at Sheffield Park and Garden, explains how the garden is coping and what they do to encourage the trees and shrubs to be resilient to drought.

-This year has seen the driest first half of a summer for half a century.
+This year was the joint hottest summer on record for the UK as a whole, and the hottest ever for England, according to the Met Office.
 Whilst we are all aware of reports stating that global warming is impacting our climate, it's perhaps only when we experience it first hand we can see the effects on our own gardens as well as public spaces like Sheffield Park and Garden.
-If you've visited this summer, you may have noticed that the garden has coped quite well so far and part of this is due to our plans to combat changing climates and hot dry periods by maximising the strength and resilience of our plant collection.
-The rest is down to forward planning and careful consideration of all our daily actions.
+If you visited this summer, you may have noticed that the garden coped quite well and part of this was due to our plans to combat changing climates and hot dry periods by maximising the strength and resilience of our plant collection.
+The rest was down to forward planning and careful consideration of all our daily actions.